-Some of the allies had small audiences like I did, but by joining forces our combined audience was much larger.
-Then I met friends like Julio Varela, Gini Dietrich and Justin Bracket and all of our networks grew together.
+Some of the allies had small audiences as I did, but by joining forces our combined audience was much larger.
+Then I met friends like Julio Varela, Gini Dietrich, and Justin Bracket and all of our networks grew together.

 My audience back then: 1,000 followers

 The combined audience of myself and my allies: 20,000+ followers